As the world of work continues to evolve, it is now more important than ever for you to prioritize how you reset your life as a leader.

-Reena Popat, Managing Director at Carter Bond Solicitors, further puts together the term “leader burnout,” which not only affects you as a leader but would negatively impact the organization you are responsible for.
+Reena Popat, Managing Director at Carter Bond Solicitors, further puts together the term “leader burnout,” which not only affects you as a leader but would negatively impacts the organization you are responsible for.
 Hence, leader burnout is 100 times more dangerous.
 But how do you prioritize physical, mental, and emotional rest to be a more efficient leader?

 In this article, I’ll talk about how to rest, recover, and reset your life as a leader.The drive to overperform is only possible for a short time; then comes the need to rest to supercharge your resilience in the long run.
 Click To Tweet